Make Science Fiction Futuristic and Remove Bad Science and Technology Tropes

 Ships fight too close together in space too.
 You need this for the cinema or TV to show it on the screen, but in writing - don't do this.
 The Expanse series does space battles better than most with more realism for just about everything I'm discussing in this article.
 Star Wars is okay as it is space opera and I don't expect realism.

 Cheap and Powerful Computers.
-Any SF where someone says it is cheaper to put an organic human in a dangerous situation rather than a robot.
+Any SF is wrong where someone says it is cheaper to put an organic human in a dangerous situation rather than a robot.
 With technology, robots are always getting cheaper and better.
 This is why we are currently developing robots for space missions, to work in hard radiation environments, combat, fire fighting, and rescue.
 Bladerunner had replicants to fight wars in deep space.
 Robots don't need all that pesky life-support that fragile humans have, and even limited AI can work wonders.
 This means that writers have to be innovative in a smart way to put the human in danger.
 Why should your main character run into a burning building if they are a fire fighter?

 Medical Related.
 There should be artificial limbs, limb and organ regrowth for people who suffer nasty injuries.
 The lowest tier of support would at least be support exo-skeletons for mobility and dexterity.
 Basically, medicine should be more advanced and better than the bacta tank in Star Wars.
 There should be a cure for cancer or most diseases.
-Advanced multi-spectral drugs and nano therapies should exist for the masses, not just for the rich.
+Advanced drugs and nano therapies should exist for the masses, not just for the rich.
 The only eyeglasses anyone should be wearing should be smart glasses or sunglasses.
 Most people shouldn't be vision impaired or blind, psychologically traumatized, walk with limps, cosmetically disfigured or scarred, or even be missing an eye or a limb.
 These are common current medical problems, not future ones.

 There should be standard issue trauma kits for any police officer/soldier for gunshot or laser burns.
 First aid sucks in SF and in TV in general.
 Not having trauma kits is basically a convenient way to kill someone off and possibly have some touching last words.
 A trauma kit for gunshots is as simple as a tourniquet, blood-clotting dressing, and a pressure bandage (Israeli Bandage) that fits in any cargo pocket.
 Any ship would have an automatic medical bay or the equipment to do the diagnosis and possibly perform operations.
 I really don't like the movie Prometheus, but the automatic medical bay was awesome except for the fact it was only setup for men which was dumb.
 The technology for MRI, mass-spectrometry, biological contaminant and chemical sensors, ultrasound, X-Ray, etc., can be shrunk and made cheaper to be portable and combined with AI for diagnosis.
 Medical tricorders++ for everyone.